vinaynaidu-8/cloud-cost-governance-system/README.md

 ## License

-This project is intended for educational and research purposes.
+This project is developed for educational and academic purposes.